MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 > [!NOTE]
 > If you already have a complete CI/CD pipeline for deploying to your Azure resource, and your Teams app needs to read environment variables during runtime, configure these environment variables in the settings of your Azure resource.
 For testing post-deployment, see [generate the appPackage for the teams app](#generate-the-apppackage-for-the-teams-app).

 The `teamsapp deploy` command executes the actions defined in the `deploy` stage of the `teamsapp.yml` file.
-The `deploy` stage consist of `build` and `deploy` actions.
+The `deploy` stage consists of `build` and `deploy` actions.
 To create a custom deployment method, rewrite these actions based on your specific requirements and preferences.

 A basic bot TypeScript project as an example, the deploy stage in its `teamsapp.yml` is as follows: